atif-dev/FEM_time-tracking-dashboard/README.md

 ## Acknowledgments

 I have used Google and chatGPT for different things.
-I believe it's fine to use Google or chatGPT for a coding concepts or code that we completely don't know.
+I believe it's fine to use Google or chatGPT for a coding concept or code that we completely don't know.
 There are two good possibilites to use chatGPT and Google for code or coding concepts.
  - Completely don't aware then explore, find, ask.
  - Have knowledge then solve a problem and ask for review.